NeuroLogic Decoding: (Un)supervised Neural Text Generation with Predicate Logic Constraints: Introduction

-To address this issue, we propose \textsc{NeuroLogic Decoding}, which effectively enforces the satisfaction of given lexical constraints by controlling the decoding stage of sequence generation.
+To address this issue, we propose \method, which effectively enforces the satisfaction of given lexical constraints by controlling the decoding stage of sequence generation.
 These constraints can be any predicate logic formula, which crucially includes both positive constraints (the word `butter' must be generated somewhere) and negative constraints (`bean' cannot be generated).
 These simpler constraints can then be combined through logical connectives to handle more complex requirements such as inflection or synonyms (`beef' \emph{or} `steak' both satisfy the constraint of referring to the steak).
 While beam search aims to maximize the likelihood of the generated sequence, our method searches for optimal output sequences among the strings that also satisfy the given constraints.
-It also does so efficiently: we convert the hard logic constraints into a soft penalty term in the decoding objective, and augment the beam search to diversify the subset of partially satisfied clauses; these clauses are tracked to reuse computation. \textsc{NeuroLogic Decoding} thus effectively and efficiently controls text generation without requiring any modification of the model structure or training pipeline.
+It does so efficiently: we convert the hard logic constraints into a soft penalty term in the decoding objective, and use a beam-based search to find approximately-optimal solutions; constraint states are tracked to reuse computation. \method thus effectively and efficiently controls text generation without requiring any modification of the model structure or training pipeline.

-We evaluate our method on four different text generation tasks: generative commonsense reasoning (C{ OMMON}G{ EN}; \citealp{lin2019commongen}), recipe generation \cite{kiddon-etal-2016-globally}, data-grounded dialogue response generation \cite{wen-etal-2015-semantically}, and post-hoc correction of gender bias in MT \cite{stanovsky-etal-2019-evaluating}.
-Empirical results demonstrate that \textsc{NeuroLogic Decoding} ensures the satisfaction of given constraints while maintaining high generation quality, in turn leading to new SOTA results in both the supervised and zero-shot setting.
+We evaluate our method on four different text generation tasks: generative commonsense reasoning (C{ OMMON}G{ EN}; \citealp{lin2019commongen}), recipe generation \cite{kiddon-etal-2016-globally}, data-grounded dialogue response generation \cite{wen-etal-2015-semantically}, and reducing gender bias in machine translation \cite{stanovsky-etal-2019-evaluating}.
+Empirical results demonstrate that \method ensures the satisfaction of given constraints while maintaining high generation quality, in turn leading to new SOTA results in both the supervised and zero-shot setting.